keyboard2769/myAHKScript/README.md

 - a *laptop* including mouse and keyboard and prompt
 - a *handhold* including keyboard only
-- a *joystickToMouse* including subscript for handholding pc
+- a *joystickToMouse* including subscript for handholding pc, see [https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library]